 FOCUS Bank offers leasing solutions for commercial, municipal, and agricultural customers to acquire equipment and machinery.
-This is a cost-effective and practical means of obtaining equipment while offering several advantages.
-From one-person operations to Fortune 100 corporations to cities and ranchers, a lease from Focus Bank can help your business grow.
+This is a cost-effective and practical means of obtaining equipment that offers several advantages.
+From one-person operations to Fortune 100 corporations, a lease from FOCUS Bank can help your business grow.
 Ask about equipment leasing today!

 Why Should I Lease Equipment Instead of Buy?